 10. Protect your privacy and that of others.
 Please don’t post private addresses, phone numbers, email addresses or other online contact details.

 11. Stay on-topic.
 Please don’t post messages that are unrelated to the topic of the original blog post.

 12. Finally, please keep it brief.
 Comments should be no longer than 250 words and preferably a lot less.

-Comments are moderated by the blog authors before going live.
-Comments will go live as soon as possible within a 48 hour period.
-If a comment contravenes the Comments Policy it will not be published or will be removed from the blog.
+Comments are moderated by the Hansard Society or blog authors before going live.
+Comments will go live as soon as possible within a 48 hour period (in office hours).
+If a comment contravenes the Comments Policy it will not be published.
+Where a comment partially contravenes the comments policy, it will be edited to remove the offending passage/s.

 Views expressed by the authors or ‘bloggers’ are their own and do not represent the views of the House of Lords, its authorities or its other Members (including parties and other groups of Members) or the Hansard Society.
 The House of Lords is not responsible for, and disclaims all liability for, content or comment contributed by authors or users.
 The Hansard Society is not responsible for any content on this site.